The official currency in Ibiza is the Euro (EUR).

-Euro notes in Ibiza each depict something from Spanish culture, both ancient and modern.
-In Ibiza, currency notes are also given notably different sizes, so that the visually-impaired can feel which note is which.
-The smallest note is worth the least, starting at €5 and increasing in value and size, up to €500.
+Each Euro note depicts something from Spanish culture, both ancient and modern.
+In Ibiza, the currency is also notably different in size, so that the visually-impaired can feel which note is which.
+The smallest is worth the least, starting at €5 and increasing in value and size to €500.

-Euros are different colours, making it easy for both the fully-sighted and the visually-impaired to distinguish between them.
-It’s worth remembering that many shops simply don’t have the change to deal with the larger notes, so you can make your life a lot easier by carrying only smaller denominations of Ibiza money.
+Euros are also different colours, making it easy for both the fully-sighted and the visually-impaired to distinguish between them.
+It’s worth remembering that many shops simply don’t have the change to deal with the larger notes, so it’s always worth carrying smaller denominations.

-Much like the British Pound and Pennies, one Euro equals 100 cents.
-These are available as 1, 2, 5, 10, 20 and 50, before you get up to the Ibiza money equivalent of the one and two-pound coins which are the one and two Euro coins.
-Much like the notes, the Ibiza currency carries pictures of Spanish iconography, such as famous sculptures, buildings or pieces of art.
-While the Ibiza money might be unfamiliar at first, paying for items with the right change can help you avoid coming home with a load of useless shrapnel in your purse or wallet.
-Euro coins are too small in worth for banks to convert them back into Sterling, so you could be stuck with a pocketful of coins!
-Use them up in the airport before you travel home, buying those last-minute treats, souvenirs, and travel essentials.
+Much like the British Pound and pennies, one Euro equals 100 cents.
+These are available as 1, 2, 5, 10, 20 and 50.
+Paying for items with the right change can help you avoid coming home with worthless currency.
+Euro coins are too small for banks to convert them back into Sterling, so you could be stuck with a pocketful of coins!
+Use them up in the airport to buy last-minute treats, souvenirs and travel essentials.

-Traveller’s cheques were once an easy way to get Ibiza money, but they’re becoming less common.
-Credit and debit cards are a much better bet, there are plenty of ATMs in the larger towns and cities.
-Some British banks charge commission on cash withdrawals in other countries, so it’s worth checking with yours what they charge on Ibiza currency, before you go.
+Credit and debit cards are useful abroad with plenty of ATMs in the larger towns and cities.
+Some British banks charge fees on cash withdrawals in other countries, so it’s worth checking with yours before you go.